Wicked Strong: 2015: four-year-old season

 Wicked Strong made his 2015 debut in the Gulfstream Park Handicap in March and finished fourth behind Honor Code.
 He finished third behind Effinex in the Excelsior Stakes at Aqueduct in April, and then finished fifth of the ten runners, again behind Honor Code, in the Metropolitan Handicap in June.
 He finished second in the Forbidden Apple Stakes, fourth in the Whitney Handicap, third in the Woodward Stakes, and second in the Jockey Club Gold Cup.

 He made the final start of his career in the 2015 Breeders' Cup Dirt Mile, running fourth to Liam's Map.

 Retirement and stud career

 Before his start in the 2015 Breeders' Cup Dirt Mile, it was announced that Spendthrift Farm had acquired Wicked Strong's breeding rights, and that he would retire at the end of the year to assume stallion duties at the farm beginning in 2016.

 Wicked Strong was bred to 190 mares in his first book, second only to American Pharoah among first year stallions.
 His first foal, a colt out of mare Circle My Name (by Ophidian), was born on New Year's Day.

-Wicked Strong's 2017 stud fee was set at $10,000, but has dropped to $6,000 for 2020 due to low quality foals in 2018 and 2019.
+Wicked Strong's 2017 stud fee was set at $10,000, but has dropped to $6,000 for 2020 and $3,500 for 2023 due to low quality foals in 2018 through 2023.